 - Rapid-Fire Typing: Top-level players perform about 300 actions per minute, such as a command issued to a unit or a macro set in action.
 That's about five per second; you'll think the footage has been sped up.
 An enthusiastic home player might hit 80 or so APM.

 - Refuge in Audacity: In MLG Anaheim 2014, pro Zerg player Scarlett mistakenly picked Protoss in her second game vs. Dong Rae Gu.
 She decided to play as Protoss anyway, and ended up winning the game.

 - The Rival: There have been a number of famous rivalries between StarCraft players.
 Biggest ones would be Boxer vs Yellow and Jaedong vs Flash, though there are others.

 - Serious Business: The very image of stadiums filled with people watching people play a computer game may seem unusual, however, there's a reason why South Korea's two national sports are actually football and StarCraft.
 And then, there're the schools completely dedicated to StarCraft with 10 hour training sessions, six figure salaries and the screaming fangirls for the more victorious players.
 The top of the iceberg?
 The Korean Air Force has its own team.
 As Air Force pilots tend to need the same skills as a top-level Starcraft player (cool under extreme time pressure, amazing reflexes, ability to make split second snap judgments) that actually makes complete sense.

-- Throwing the Fight: A great controversy in recent days.
+- Throwing the Fight: A great controversy.
 One of the best Zerg players, Ma Jae-Yoon (in-game ID "Savior") has been found to be one of the ringleaders in fixing the matches, and could face jail time.
 Because of the incident, he is being called "Marbage" (play on "garbage") or "Marthas" (play on Arthas Menethil, who got corrupted by Frostmourne).

 - Tournament Play: The biggest.